260 - May 19, 2011

 Does the mid-range suit your pocket better?
 There are several models to choose from including a cigar punch and scissors.

 What about a finely-engineered piece of equipment that performs its function efficiently, maybe forever?
-Choose one that does justice to your cigars - the Dunhill, or from the Donatus range.
+Choose one that does justice to your cigars - from the Dunhill range.
 Such a cutter costs only as much as 4 to 6 really good cigars.
 You have a choice of V-cut, guillotine; and remember, the cigar scissors which can be sharpened, extending their cutting life to many years.

 May be kept at home or in the office (for safety), and it feels so good every time you use it or just pick it up.